Xyfir/admyn/README.md

 ### Step 4

 The admin panel JS/JSX will now need to be bundled, transpiled, etc. We'll use Gulp + Browserify + Babel for this example.
-This of course can be done with Webpack or whatever combination of build tools your application is already using.
+This of course can be done with Webpack + Babel or whatever combination of build tools your application is already using.

 **gulpfile.js**
 ```js